iterative/dvc.org/content/docs/user-guide/data-management/remote-storage/azure-blob-storage.md

 <admon type="warn">

-The `--local` flag is needed to write sensitive user info to a Git-ignored config file (`.dvc/config.local`) so that no secrets are leaked through Git.
+The `dvc remote modify --local` flag is needed to write sensitive user info to a Git-ignored config file (`.dvc/config.local`) so that no secrets are leaked through Git.
 See `dvc config`.

 </admon>